-BE IT FURTHER RESOLVED, that the City Clerk is directed to file a Notice of

-Determination [NOD] with the Clerk of the Board of Supervisors for the County of San Diego
+BE IT FURTHER RESOLVED, that the City Clerk is directed to file a Notice of Determination [NOD] with the Clerk of the Board of Supervisors for the County of San Diego regarding the above project.

 APPROVED: MICHAEL J. AGUIRRE, City Attorney